What is Field Service Management

 Step 5 – Invoicing

-Once the job is marked complete, an invoice is automatically generated based on the work order.
-It can be sent to the customer on the spot via email or the client portal, no waiting until end of week.
+Once the technician marks the job as complete, the FSM system automatically generates an invoice based on the work order.
+The system can immediately send it to the customer through email or the client portal, with no need to wait until the end of the week.

 Step 6 – Payment Collection